dev-fredericfox/dev-fredericfox/README.md

 - 👋 Hi, I’m @dev-fredericfox
 - 👀 I’m a JavaScript developper.
 - 🌱 I’m currently working with Astro, Nuxt 3, Vue.js and TypeScript
-- NEW: Learning React, and loving it!
+- NEW: Learning React and Next.js, and absolutley loving it!